ros2/ros2_documentation/source/Installation/Eloquent/Windows-Install-Binary.rst

 * If you forget to call the ``local_setup.bat`` file from your terminal, the demo programs will most likely crash immediately.
 * If you see an error related with FastRTPS failing to be loaded, see `troubleshooting section in development install instructions <Windows-Development-Setup>`.

+Troubleshooting techniques can also be found `here </Troubleshooting>`.

 Build your own packages
 -----------------------